 About half of the people with this disease in the United States are adults.

-Treatments include antibiotics, bronchodilators, drugs to thin lung secretions, airway clearance treatments for respiratory problems, supplements of pancreatic enzymes and vitamins for digestive problems, and drugs to improve the function of the cystic fibrosis protein in people with certain mutations.
+Treatments include antibiotics, bronchodilators, drugs to thin lung secretions, airway clearance treatments for respiratory problems, supplements of pancreatic enzymes and vitamins for digestive problems, and drugs to improve the function of the cystic fibrosis protein in people with certain genetic variants.

 Some people benefit from liver and lung transplantation.

 Cystic fibrosis is the most common inherited disease leading to a shortened life span among white people.
 In the United States, it occurs in about 1 of 3,300 white infants and in 1 of 15,300 black infants.
 It is rare in Asians.
-Because improvements in treatment have extended life expectancy for people with cystic fibrosis, about half of people in the United States with this disease are adults.
+Because improvements in treatment have extended life expectancy for people with cystic fibrosis, about half of the people in the United States with this disease are adults.
 Cystic fibrosis is equally common among boys and girls.

 Cystic Fibrosis: Not Just a Lung Disease